joejcollins/rhapsody-angel/queens/2020-berenice.md

 ## 11 x 11 F
 ## 2020 Queen Marked

+2021-03-31 Brood in the top and bottom boxes.
+About 5 frames of sealed brood, 3 frames of unsealed, some drone cells.
+Saw the marked queen.
+Nectar coming in.

 2020-12-25 API-Bioxal (oxalic acid treatment).

 2020-10-06 Looks like they have stopped feeding, so took the rapid feeder off.